You'll have the chance for hands-on learning as you face actual business challenges in lab courses.

 - Estimating market potential

 - Segmenting the market to identify target customers

 - Identifying opportunities and obstacles in current market performance

 - Uncovering consumer perceptions and attitudes toward a brand relative to competitors

 - Understanding consumer experiences with a product, service, or inside a facility

 - Uncovering the underlying motivations and unmet needs for new products

 - Understanding the drivers of brand loyalty and advocacy

 - Developing New Products - The primary purpose of this course is to provide marketers with an in-depth understanding of current best practices in new product development.
-Topics covered include: stage-gate new product processes, new product strategy, platform strategy, opportunity identification, perceptual mapping, market research techniques for uncovering customer needs, idea generation and screening, writing new product concept statements, concept optimization, new product forecasting methods (including innovation diffusion models and simulated test markets), brand extendibility, and new product launch plans.
+Topics covered include: new product process, new product strategy, opportunity identification, perceptual mapping, market research techniques for uncovering customer needs, idea generation, concept writing, concept optimization, new product forecasting methods, brand extendability, and new product launch plans.

 This course will cover consumer and business-to-business products and services (with an emphasis on consumer products).
 This course will also highlight the different roles and functions required for effective new product development.
 A series of group projects enables students to apply these tools